rushimok73/AWS-SAA-C03-Notes/README.md

 Can create backup plans - freq, window, lifecycle what you need to backup

+Can backup RDS from one region to another

 Vaults - Backup to a destination (container)
 Can set vault locks - even AWS cant delete after a period, for compliance and stuff.
 Uses WORM model